South Platte Below Spinney Reservoir

-Fishing can be sporadic at the Dream Stream, don't expect to consistently catch fish all day.
+Fishing can be sporadic, don't expect to consistently catch fish all day.
 Instead, focus on brief hatches that come and go throughout the day.
 These hatches cause normally spooky trout to leave undercut banks, and feed on emerging insects while they have the chance.
 It can be a good idea to bring two set ups, one for a nymph rig, and one for dries.
 Fish dries, a light nymph rig, or a dry-dropper set up during the hatch.
 Try nymph or streamer fishing in the deeper pools and back eddies while you are waiting on the hatch.

 Current Conditions: